Intro

 - Compliance controls

-These are described in greater detail in the next section.
+These are described in greater detail in this post.

 - Business unit activities